 - Dates – Israeli Dates are simply amazing!
 They are huge, soft, and sooo sweet.
 It’s like natural candy!

 Money And Costs Of Traveling To Israel

-#35 The official currency of Israel is the Shekel, and the exchange rate in the 1 USD = 3.5 Shekels (in September 2019).
+#35 The official currency of Israel is the Shekel, and the exchange rate is 1 USD = 3.5 Shekels (in September 2019).
 When in Israel or Palestine you should use Shekels.
 As far as I could see, no foreign currency was accepted to buy and sell things, so you’ll need to get used to them and we suggest you always have some cash with you.

 #36 The good news is that there are plenty of ATMs to withdraw Shekels and many offices to exchange money if you prefer.
 We always prefer to withdraw money with our Revolut card, as it’s easily the safest and least expensive way to get local currency.

-On the other hand, the vast majority of stores, restaurants, parks, and so on accept payment with card, debit or credit.
+On the other hand, the vast majority of stores, restaurants, parks, and so on accept payment with card, debit, or credit.
 Even when it’s a relatively small amount.

 How much does it cost to travel to Israel?

 #37 One of the most important things you need to know before going to Israel is that it’s very expensive to travel to Israel!
 This is a country that doesn’t really have cheap things, it’s truly all-around expensive.
-It’s globally expensive, where Tel Aviv and Jerusalem are a bit more expensive than the rest of the country, but we didn’t really find any regions which were cheap.
+It’s globally expensive, whereas Tel Aviv and Jerusalem are a bit more expensive than the rest of the country, but we didn’t really find any regions which were cheap.

 Best saving tips when you travel to Israel